 (This post may contain affiliate links that won’t change your price but will share some commission.
 As an Amazon Associate, I earn from qualifying purchases.
 Please read our disclosure policy for more information.)

-Some people have this antiquated vision that by having the students move around, it will make their levels of focus even less and it will be harder to bring them back into focus after the activity.
+Some people have this antiquated vision that having the students move around, it will make their levels of focus even less and it will be harder to bring them back into focus after the activity.

 That couldn’t be further from the truth.